jjin49/DeepAttentionPan/readme.md

 2) Back to the directory "codes".
 Run in command line:<br>
      "python att_weight.py dup_0/config.json".
 The average attention weights of the group will be output to "dup_0".

- ### Predict binding affinity of a single hla-peptide pair input from the command line

- 1) In the folder "codes", run in the command line:<br>
-        python single_test.py  HLA-A*02:01 QIDVEKKIV
- 2) Then the program will directly output the binding affinity of the hla-peptide pair